arc-archive/authorization-method/README.md

 Also the `oauth 1` type is now deprecated and will be removed from this element.

-## Road map

-- next release will have support for PKCE (Proof Key for Code Exchange) implemented for OAuth 2.

 ## Introduction

 A component that aims to create a single custom element that support building an